 For each communication channel, you should note the following:

-- Internal preference — Your organization likely has some methods that are preferred, whether due to ease of use, widespread availability, or simply tradition.
+- Internal preference — Your organisation likely has some methods that are preferred, whether due to ease of use, widespread availability, or simply tradition.

 - Geographic limitations —Note whether certain channels are only practical within a certain geographic radius or region or whether they may be prohibited in some regions.